Introduction to Bayesian regression models

 MALD: phone-level distance and lexical status

-Let’s investigate the effects of:
+Let’s investigate the effects of the following on Reaction Times (RTs):

-• PhonLev: mean phone-level Levenshtein distance.
+• PhonLev: mean phone-level Levenshtein distance of the item from all other entries.

 • IsWord: lexical status (real word vs nonce word).